Tencent/spring-cloud-tencent/spring-cloud-tencent-docs/src/main/doc/spring-cloud-tencent-polaris-discovery.md

 This chapter will explain how to use Polaris Discovery's features in the Spring Cloud project.
 Before starting MicroService, one needs to launch Polaris.
 Please refer to [Polaris Getting Started](https://github.com/PolarisMesh/polaris#getting-started).

-1. you can add ```spring-cloud-starter-tencent-polaris-discovery```'s  's dependencies in your project to use Polaris's service registration and discovery feature.
+1. You can add ```spring-cloud-starter-tencent-polaris-discovery```'s dependencies in your project to use Polaris's service registration and discovery feature.
 For example, in Maven's project, add listed configurations in pom:

 ```XML
 <dependency>